eruhlinteractive/astrocore/README.md

-A game creation framework based on the Raylib library

-** CAUTION: THIS FRAMEWORK IS CURRENTLY IN PRE-ALPHA AND IS NOWHERE NEAR FEATURE COMPLETE.
-USE AT YOUR OWN RISK **
+**CAUTION: THIS FRAMEWORK IS CURRENTLY IN PRE-ALPHA AND IS NOWHERE NEAR FEATURE COMPLETE.
+USE AT YOUR OWN RISK**

 # Description
 Astrocore is a set of general-purpose game systems designed to increase the speed of 'spartan' game development.
 The features are intended to add another level of functionality above popular game libraries like [XNA/Monogame](https://monogame.net/) and [Raylib](https://www.raylib.com/), without implmenting a full GUI application or build pipeline.